JohnnyBackus/reading-notes/201/class03reading.md

 # More Readings: HTML Lists, Control Flow with JS, and the CSS Box Model

-A little more details regarding how we can apply style and function to our websites.
+A little more detail regarding how we can apply style and function to our websites.

 ## HTML: Lists